ErvensAchille/lawyer_website_1/README.md

-Web Design using HTML, CSS, and JS.
+Law firm Web Design using HTML, CSS, and JS.